tfmFerreira/Databank/docs/src/gettingstarted.rst

 Getting started
 ===============

-The functions that help analyzing data in the FAIRMD Lipids are described here.
-These functions are located in the :mod:`fairmd.lipids` module.
+A quickstart for using FAIRMD Lipids is described here.
+All the functions currently available to use are located in the :mod:`fairmd.lipids` module.
 To get started using these functions, first set up the package and initialize the databank:

 .. code-block:: bash